Kingxukai/linux/Documentation/fb/internals.rst

   - struct `par`

-    Device dependent information that uniquely defines the video mode for this particular piece of hardware.
+    Device dependent information that uniquely defines the woke video mode for this particular piece of hardware.

-Visuals used by the frame buffer device API
+Visuals used by the woke frame buffer device API
 ===========================================